gkotian/gautam_linux/gpg/notes.md

 ## Steps to extend the expiration date of a GPG key

-1. Get the ID of the key.
+1. List all locally available GPG keys.
    ```
-   ➜ gpg --list-secret-keys --keyid-format=long
+   ➜ make list
    ```
+1. Make note of the ID of the key whose expiration date needs to be extended.
 1. Open the GPG key editing interface.
    ```
    ➜ gpg --edit-key <key-id>